 Made by: Domaine Danjou-Banessy

-Vinification: Grapes are hand-harvested // natural fermentation (indigenous yeast) // gentle pressing // natural fermentation in oak Foudre // aged in old oak barrels for 18 months // no fining // no filtration.
+Vinification: Grapes are hand-harvested // natural fermentation (indigenous yeast) // gentle pressing // fermentation in Foudre // aged in old oak barrels for 18 months // no fining // no filtration // no acidification // no chaptalisation.

 - France, Roussillon